deebloo/worker/README.md

 #### Support
 Chome, Firefox, Safari, and IE11+

-Uses ES6 promises.
-If using browser that does not have native support.
+takes advantage of promises, if running in browser with no native support use shim.
 ```
-npm i es6-shim --save
+npm i es6-promise --save
 ```

 ### Basic Usage